The best red carpet looks at the 2023 Grammys

-Grammys 2023: The best-dressed stars on the red carpet from Taylor Swift to Lizzo
+Grammys 2023: The best-dressed stars on the red carpet from Taylor Swift to Harry Styles

 Some of the most show-stopping looks at this year’s biggest music event